CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/ssh_easy.md

     IdentitiesOnly yes
 ```

-In the ~/.bashrc file start the agent in the background:
+In the ~/.bashrc file start the ssh-agent in the background:

 ```bash
 SSH_ENV="$HOME/.ssh/agent-environment"